mattermost-community/mattermost-plugin-circleci/README.md

     - /circleci account disconnect          — Disconnect your Mattermost account from CircleCI

 Set your default project:
-    - /circleci set-default <vcs/org-name/project-name> — View your current default project or pass in a new project (<cs/org-name/project-name>
+    - /circleci default [vcs/org-name/project-name] — View your current default project or pass in a new project (<cs/org-name/project-name>

 Subscribe your channel to notifications:
     - /circleci subscription list               — List the CircleCI subscriptions for the current channel